relatedcode/awesome-mojo/README.md

 ### Commerce Solution providers

 - **[commercetools](http://www.commercetools.com/)**
 commercetools is a cloud-based platform for commerce applications.
-Developers can build any kind of frontend application (web, native, etc.) on top of a well-documented REST API and maintain product, customer and order data through an easy-to-use backend application.
+Developers can build any kind of frontend application (web, native, etc.) on top of a well-documented REST API and maintain product, customer and order data through an easy-to-use backend GUI.